 Apples.
 I love using Granny Smith, Gala and/or Honeycrisp apples for best results.
 However, you can only use one type of apple, if preferred.

-Cane Sugar.
+Cane sugar.
 Make sure it’s organic, especially for the vegan option.

 Arrowroot starch.
 This is a gluten-free thickener.
 You can also use cornstarch or all-purpose flour.